gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 advice was to internalize Ben Horowitz's "control your own psychology."
 It was very likely the recovery would be longer, bumpier, and more lonely than any healthy person would anticipate.
 The other advice was to remind oneself that the health investment is a long-term proposition.
-I also mentioned I wanted to give the Munich crew a full swing, but I worried about personal finances.
+I also mentioned I wanted to try the Munich people in full swing, but I worried about personal finances.
 Mike said he would like to see the other end of my story and offered a cheque.
 I was taken aback.
-My cultural upbringing (in Central Europe) doesn't have a concept of taking stranger's money.
-On the other hand, I knew I'm talking to a highly thoughtful individual, so the offer wasn't impulsive.
+My cultural upbringing (in Central Europe) doesn't have a concept of accepting stranger's money.

+On the other hand, I knew I was talking to a highly thoughtful individual, so the offer wasn't impulsive.
 He sensed my hesitation and told me to understand it as a long-term investment as he thought I'd do something impactful once health was off my plate.
 I said I would treat this offer as a last resort.
 I ended up not taking the money; the total cost of treatment was lower than I had anticipated.
 Still, the offer was vital in unblocking me psychologically: money wasn't an issue anymore.
 I could go all in and move to Munich if I got the permission.
 I took a note to myself: if I ever find myself at the other end of the conversation and hear out a smart person with an ambitious goal, I will have an offer in hand.

 ## Sell it as you mean it

 The other problem to solve was getting the green light.
-I expected people at Stripe to be skeptical, and I knew what would lower my chances: a vague talk.
+I expected people at Stripe to be skeptical, and I knew what would lower my chances: vague talk.
 In a hyper-growth company, everyone is incredibly busy, having more things to do than hours within the day.
-The last thing anyone wants is to deal with a homework-free request.
-So I first reached out to dr Wagner in Munich to discuss the move.
+The last thing anyone wants is to deal with us a homework-free request.
+So I first reached out to Dr Wagner in Munich to discuss the move.
 I floated the idea before in person, so I made it more concrete: I'd come for three months, intensely focus on the recovery, and return to San Francisco healthy and kicking.
 I was explicitly asking for open dates, starting as soon as possible.
 The response "there's no need for